jamslevy/passtools-python/README.md

 * Please refer to the [API Doc](https://github.com/tello/passtools-api) for the raw apis.
 * Indexed documentation for the python SDK is available at [http://tello.github.com/passtools-python/](http://tello.github.com/passtools-python/).
-* There are also commented example scripts available in the "Example_Scripts" directory of the installation.
+* There are also commented test scripts available in the "examples" directory of the installation.
 These scripts include examples of all available calls as well as a couple of real-world-like scenarios.

 ## Installation